-Additional information can be found at www.acs.org, at the bottom of the page, click ‘About ACS’, then ‘Financial’.
+Additional information can be found at www.acs.org.
+At bottom, click ‘About ACS’, then ‘ACS Financial Information’.
 There you will find several years of the Society’s audited financial statements and IRS 990 filings.

-New petitions to amend the Constitution or Bylaws must be received by the Executive Director no later than December 14 to be included in the Council agenda for consideration at the spring 2017 meeting in San Francisco.
-Contact the Committee on Constitution and Bylaws with any questions or requests for information at firstname.lastname@example.org
+New petitions to amend the Constitution or Bylaws must be received by the Executive Director no later than May 3 to be included in the Council agenda for consideration at the fall 2017 meeting in Washington, DC.
+Contact C&B with any questions or requests for information at firstname.lastname@example.org

 Actions of the Board of Directors

 The ACS Board of Directors met March 31 – April 1, 2017, and considered a number of key strategic issues and responded with several actions.

 The Board of Directors received and discussed reports from its committees on Executive Compensation, Strategic Planning, Corporation Associates, Professional and Member Relations, and the Joint Board-Council Committee on Publications.